Melanie2911/PROJET-DATAVIZ/README.md

 # PROJET-DATAVIZ

-This project aimed to choose a dataset (e.g., open data) to create a Tableau workbook with three worksheets.
+The goal of this project was to choose a dataset (e.g., open data) to create a Tableau workbook with three worksheets.
 The data should be real, organized into one or more tables, regardless of their technical format.

 The worksheets must meet the following conditions: